Botanical name – Asparagus adscendens

 Common name – Safed Musli

-Products description–It is a main ingredient in Vajikaran Yog Capsule and Vajikaran (Aphrodisiac) Tea.
+Product description – It is the main ingredient in Vajikaran Yog Capsule and Vajikaran (Aphrodisiac) Tea.